 Director of Operations

-[Intro Paragraph] Your first paragraph should be two to three sentences that introduce your company to your prospective new hire.
+[Intro Paragraph] Your first paragraph should be two to three sentences that introduce your company to your prospective new hires.
 Describe your company and its working environment.
-Help your potential employee imagine working for you as opposed to another employer.
+Help your potential employee imagine working for you.

 - Oversee manufacturing, purchasing, and sales departments.